torvalds/linux/Documentation/networking/packet_mmap.rst

 Miscellaneous bits
 ==================

-- Packet sockets work well together with Linux socket filters, thus you also might want to have a look at Documentation/networking/filter.rst
+- Packet sockets work well together with GNU/Linux socket filters, thus you also might want to have a look at Documentation/networking/filter.rst

 THANKS